Posted on December 16 2019

 100 grams beans= 1 gram fat

 So naturally if you are consuming high- fat, you are consuming high calorie.
 Think of weight gain/ loss as literally calorie- in vs calorie- out.
 If you eat more than you burn per day, you gain weight.
 If your per day caloric requirement is 2000 calories, you could be getting these easily from a high meat/ dairy diet because of all the fats.
-Though not the healthiest way to get calories and could lead to cholesterol/ heart diseases.
-But will help in weight gain.
+Though, this is not the healthiest way to get calories and could lead to cholesterol/ heart diseases.
+But it will help in weight gain.